Reviewed by Daniel Mirkovic

 One thing to note before we continue: Some accident benefits differentiate between catastrophic injuries and non-catastrophic injuries.
 What’s the difference?
 Generally speaking, a catastrophic injury is one that causes severe, permanent impairment to the injured person.
 That includes loss of limbs, paralysis, loss of vision, and similar severe injuries that permanently affect the injured person’s ability to carry on their normal life.

-One major difference between accident benefits and many other insurance coverages is that accident benefits are available to everyone.
+One major difference between accident benefits and many other insurance coverages is that some accident benefits are available to everyone.
 That includes people who don’t have car insurance policies.
 Everyone involved in an accident can access accident benefits: drivers, passengers, pedestrians, and other bystanders.

 If you’re involved in an accident, and you have car insurance, your own claims adjuster will help you apply for accident benefits.
-If you’re injured in a vehicle accident as a pedestrian, you can claim accident benefits from the insurer of the vehicle that injured you.
+If you’re injured in a vehicle accident as a pedestrian, you can claim some accident benefits from the insurer of the vehicle that injured you.
 Even if there is no insurance policy available whatsoever (like a pedestrian injured in a hit and run or by an uninsured motorist), it’s possible to claim accident benefits from the Motor Vehicle Accident Claims Fund.

 This set of benefits helps cover additional costs associated with the actual process of recovering from an injury.
 While some medical and rehab costs are covered by public (or private) health care, this benefit will help with costs that aren’t already covered.